martianfield/firestone/README.md

 **NOTE: EVERYTHING HERE IS IN ALPHA.
 THINGS ARE IN CONSTANT FLUX AND VERY MUCH INCOMPLETE.**

+Note: Yes, I  am probably re-inventing the wheel here.
+There are other (better) solutions like FeathersJs ... have a look there.

 Quickly create RESTful APIs using Node, Express, and Mongo.